timeless-fi/bunni-oracle/README.md

 # BunniOracle

-Oracle that wses a combination of Chainlink price oracles and Uniswap V3 built-in TWAP oracles to compute the value of a Bunni token / Uniswap V3 liquidity position without being vulnerable to flashloan manipulation attacks.
+Gas-optimized oracle that uses a combination of Chainlink price oracles and Uniswap V3 built-in TWAP oracles to compute the value of a Bunni token / Uniswap V3 liquidity position without being vulnerable to flashloan manipulation attacks.

 ## Installation